Resources - Family Court

 5. Tips from PAYES

-2. If Domestic Violence or any other dangerous circumstance is a factor in your case file for a Domestic Violence Protection Order BEFORE you file for divorce or separation.
+2. If Domestic Violence or any other dangerous circumstance is a factor in your case file for a Domestic Violence Protection Order before you file for divorce or separation.

 4. If safe to do so, begin documenting as soon as you feel you might separate or enter into a custody dispute.
 The sooner you start gathering documentation the better.
 Additionally: 1.
 Be as organized as possible, 2.
 Store your documents in a safe place, and 3.
 Organize by date.